-The construction can be seen as a simple variant of TTP-2 construction in \cite{thielen2012approximation}.
-It is easy to verify that the double round-robin is feasible for TTP-2.
-Moreover, every team plays AH or HA on the first two days (see Figure~\ref{fig05} or Table~\ref{ttp2-example}).
-Specifically, half teams play AH and half play HA on the first two days.
+The construction can be seen as a simple variant of TTP-2 construction in~\cite{thielen2012approximation}.
+It is easy to verify that the obtained schedule is feasible for TTP-2~\cite{thielen2012approximation}.
+Moreover, every team plays AH or HA on the first two days (see Figure~\ref{fig05}).
+Specifically, half teams play AH and half teams play HA on the first two days. \end{proof}

-To generalize the construction for two larger number of teams, we can simply put the teams on the most right position using an edge with a different direction.
-By induction, we can generalize the construction for any even larger number of teams. \end{proof}

 Then, we use the special TTP-2 algorithm to design the unarranged games for each super-team.
 Consider a super-team $U_i$.
-If $U_i$ plays a left super-game, we know that all teams play AH or HA on the last two days in the $m^2-1$ time slot.
-By arbitrarily calling the special TTP-2 algorithm, every team plays AH or HA on the first two days in the last time slot.
-So, these two time slots cannot create more than $k$-consecutive home/away games.
-If $U_i$ plays an away (resp., home) normal super-game, there are $m/k$ teams playing $k$-consecutive home (resp., away) games and $m-m/k$ teams play $k'$-consecutive home (resp., away) games on the last $k'$ days in the $m^2-1$ time slot.
-To avoid creating more than $k$-consecutive home/away games, we can carefully call the special TTP-2 algorithm such that the $m/k<m/2$ teams play AH (resp., HA) (and each of the other $m-m/k$ teams will play AH or HA) on the first two days in the last time slot.
+If $U_i$ plays a left super-game, we know that all teams play AH or HA on the last two days in the $(m^2-1)$th block.
+By calling the special TTP-2 algorithm, every team plays AH or HA on the first two days in the last block.
+So, these two blocks cannot create more than $k$ consecutive home/away games.
+If $U_i$ plays an away (resp., home) normal super-game, there are $m/k$ teams playing $k$ consecutive home (resp., away) games and $m-$ $m/k$ teams play $k'$ consecutive home (resp., away) games on the last $k'$ days in the $(m^2-1)$th block.
+To avoid creating more than $k$ consecutive home/away games, we carefully call the special TTP-2 algorithm such that the $m/k<m/2$ teams play AH (resp., HA) (and each of the other $m-m/k$ teams will play AH or HA) on the first two days in the last block.
 This is feasible since there are exactly a half number ($m/2$) of teams playing AH and a half number of teams playing HA on the first two days of the special TTP-2 double round-robin.
-So, there are no more than $k$-consecutive home/away games between the last two time slots.
-Moreover, by Lemma~\ref{feas1}, we have the following lemma.
+So, there are no more than $k$ consecutive home/away games between the last two blocks.
+Then, by Lemma~\ref{feas1}, we have the following result.

-\begin{lemma} There are no more than $k$-consecutive home/away games in the construction. \end{lemma}
+\begin{lemma} There are no more than $k$ consecutive home/away games in the construction. \end{lemma}